polatengin/project-standards/Bash-Scripting-Conventions.md

 Here is the opinionated conventions for Bash Scripts

+## Bash script file

+Use `#!/usr/bin/env bash` instead of `#!/bin/bash`

+The former searches the user's _PATH_ to find the bash binary.

+The latter assumes it is always installed to `/bin/` folder which can cause issues.

+_NOTE: There are times when one may have a good reason for using `#!/bin/bash` or another direct path to the binary_

 ## Naming variables

 All variables should be in _ALLCAPS_ format, it shouldn't have any special character except underscore `( _ )` to improve readability, eg. dash(-), plus(+) etc.